Every Halloween party needs a monstrous spread. Fueling up guests with ghoulish goodies is imperative to keep the eerie energy alive.

 These sweet and crunchy meringue bones are sure to have everyone gasping and giggling on Halloween night.
 They're a great gluten-free option for guests and so simple to make.

 This recipe uses leftover hard candies in a fun and creative way!
 Experiment with different colors and flavors for a show-stopping holiday party display.

-It is always more fun when you have your own homemade candy for your Halloween party and these matcha monster fudge squares are both easy to make and delicious to enjoy.
+It is always more fun when you have your own homemade candy for your Halloween party, and these matcha monster fudge squares are both easy to make — using shockingly few ingredients — and terrifyingly tasty.

 Two of the best things about fall are hot chocolate and Halloween.
 These fun cupcakes combine the comforting flavors of warm cocoa with all the festive colors of the holiday.
 Plus, they're topped with candy!

 For this cake, Milky Way bars are melted in butter and mixed into traditional cake batter.
 The result is a chewy cake with a slight chocolate flavor.
 Serve it warm with a light dusting of powdered sugar or with a scoop of ice cream and a drizzle of caramel.